scriptin/jmdict-simplified/README.md

 type JMdictSense = {
     /**
-     * All parts of speech for this sense.
+     * Parts of speech for this sense.
-     * Unlike the original dictionary XML files, this field is never empty/missing.
+     *
-     * In the original files, part-of-speech from the previous sense elements may apply
+     * In the original files, part-of-speech from the previous sense elements
-     * to the sunsequent elements: e.g. in the 1st and 2nd elements are both nouns,
+     * may apply to the sunsequent elements: e.g. if the 1st and 2nd elements
-     * then only the 1st will state that explicitly.
-This requires users to check the whole
+     * are both nouns, then only the 1st will state that explicitly.
-     * list of senses to correctly determine part of speech for any particular sense.
+     * This requires users to check the whole list of senses to correctly
+     * determine part of speech for any particular sense.
+     *
+     * Unlike the original XML files, this field is never empty/missing.
-     * In this project, this field is "normalized" - parts of speech are present in every element,
+     * Here, this field is "normalized" - parts of speech are present
-     * even if they are all the same.
+     * in every element, even if they are all the same.
      */
     partOfSpeech: Tag[];